musoniusr/DhammaratoDhamma/_posts/2024-09-23-i-see-you-fear-agnes-09-23-24.md

 **Agnes:** Yeah.

 **Dhammarato:** Okay.
-She's a theory for sure.
-This is theory, language.
-This is the lion's war.
-This woman is giving out.
+She's a theri for sure.
+This is theri, language.
+This is the lion's roar this woman is giving out.
 Okay?

 **Agnes:** So I am freed from every kind of bondage.